Federal Minimum Wage

 Campaign: Raise Illinois, a coalition of community, labor, business, and faith allies, has launched a campaign to raise the minimum wage in Illinois to $10.65 per hour.
 After Illinois voters on November 4, 2014, approved a non-binding referendum to raise the minimum wage to at least $10 per hour by a 67-33 margin, the legislature is expected to address the minimum wage late in the year.

 Contact: Ken Snyder, Raise Illinois, email@example.com

 2014 Ballot Campaigns

-Campaign: A coalition of advocates, led by the South Dakota Democratic Party, have filed a petition to place a measure on the November 2014 ballot that would raise the state’s minimum wage to $8.50 per hour, boost the minimum wage for tipped workers, and index the minimum wage to rise with the cost of living in future years was passed by voters with a reported 54.9 percent approving.
+Campaign: A ballot measure will appear on the November 2014 ballot that would raise the state’s minimum wage to $8.50 per hour, boost the minimum wage for tipped workers, and index the minimum wage to rise with the cost of living in future years was passed by voters with a reported 54.9 percent approving.

 Contact: Zach Crago, South Dakota Democratic Party, email@example.com

 Campaign: Alaskans for a Fair Minimum Wage, a coalition of labor and community advocates, have launched a campaign to place a measure on the November 2014 ballot that would raise the state’s minimum wage to $9.75 per hour and index it to rise automatically each year with the cost of living.
 The ballot measure was approved by voters on November 4 with a reported 68.8 to 31.2 percent margin.